-- In the context of the credit guarantee process there are three main stakeholders: (i) KCGF who is guaranteeing the PFIs portfolio; (ii) PFIs, the recipients of KCGF Guarantees, (iii) final users (MSMEs/Applicants) as direct beneficiaries.
+- 1. In the context of the credit guarantee process there are three main stakeholders: (i) KCGF who is guaranteeing the RFIs portfolio; (ii) RFIs, the recipients of KCGF Guarantees, (iii) qualifying borrowers (MSMEs/Applicants) as direct beneficiaries.
 The above stakeholders' responsibilities are: - 1.1.
-KCGF is responsible to implement this ESMP and to guarantee only financing of the environmentally sound projects; - 1.2.
-The PFIs according to the guarantee agreement shall implement the requirements of this ESMP and shall use KCGF guarantees only for environmentally sound projects as defined in this ESMP and shall require that their clients comply with the requirements stipulated by local health, safety, and environmental legislation;

-1.3.
-The PFI's clients must comply with the requirements stipulated by their loan agreements and the local health, safety and environmental legislation.
+KCGF is responsible to implement this ESMP and guaranteeing only financing of environmentally sound projects; - 1.2. the RFIs according to the guarantee agreement shall implement the requirements of this ESMP and shall use KCGF guarantees only for environmentally sound projects as defined in this ESMP and shall require that their clients comply with the requirements stipulated by local health, safety, and environmental legislation; - 1.3. the RFI's clients must comply with the requirements stipulated by their loan agreements and the local health, safety, and environmental legislation.